-Compared to traditional ownership, owning a yacht in a charter fleet will reduce the cost and minimise your financial exposure.
+Compared to traditional ownership, owning a yacht in a charter fleet will reduce the cost and minimize your financial exposure.
 As mentioned before, you also get to sail in places you probably wouldn’t go to otherwise – at a much lower cost.
-You get to enjoy sailing as the owner of a yacht, without the headache of a traditional boat owner.
+You get to enjoy sailing as the owner of a yacht, without the headache of a traditional yacht owner.

 As if this wasn’t hard enough already, there is a myriad of charter management companies out there in different sizes.

-Large companies, such as Dream Yacht Charter, Moorings and Sunsail have the advantage of big fleets and many bases worldwide.
-Moreover, these companies are financially solid, offer guaranteed income and have standardised procedures when it comes to maintenance and phase-out.
+Large companies, such as Dream Yacht Charter, Moorings, and Sunsail have the advantage of big fleets and many bases worldwide.
+Moreover, these companies are financially solid, offer guaranteed income, and have standardized procedures when it comes to maintenance and phase-out.

 The downside?
-Standardised.
-If you have a specific model in mind or want customised features on the yacht, you can forget about them (although there might be a few exceptions).
+Standardized.
+If you have a specific model in mind or want customized features on the yacht, you can forget about them (although there might be a few exceptions).
 Your owner’s time is also limited.
-Last but not least, with a lot of other investors and charter guests, the customer service tends to be less personal.
+Last but not least, with a lot of other investors and charter guests, customer service tends to be less personal.

 What about medium and small charter companies?
-Generally, they have smaller fleets, operate from one base, provide excellent customer service and have a close relationship with the boat owners.
-Additionally, there’s more flexibility on choice of boats and equipment.
+Generally, they have smaller fleets, operate from one base, provide excellent customer service, and have a close relationship with the yacht owners.
+Additionally, there’s more flexibility in the choice of yachts and equipment.
 The best part – unlimited owner’s use.

 However, make sure to check the financial status of the company.
 The smaller charter companies might not offer guaranteed income programs, so don’t take the financial projections for granted.
 Double-check the contract, including the maintenance and phase-out procedures.
 Lastly, remember that smaller companies operate from one base.

-CTA: Having a hard time deciding?
+Having a hard time deciding?
 What if you could try your preferred yacht with a matching operator?
 With Yacht-Match you can!
-Learn more
+Learn how

-CTA: Get advice on yacht ownership, join personal viewings of yachts and find out about special opportunities with Yacht-Match.
+Get advice on yacht ownership, join personal viewings of yachts, and find out about special opportunities with Yacht-Match.
 Join us at selected events!

 Choosing a location is mostly up to your preferences.
-If you love Greece, why not place your boat there?
-If you have always dreamed of having a boat in the Caribbean, maybe now is the time?
+If you love Greece, why not place your yacht there?
+If you have always dreamed of having a yacht in the Caribbean, maybe now is the time?
 No one’s stopping you.
 Although, there are a few things to think about regarding the location.

 Now you might be wondering what happened to sailing around the world?
 Don’t worry, you can still do it!
 With large companies, you have the possibility to use your owner’s time and sail sister ships at other bases worldwide.
 Yacht-Match provides the same opportunity with smaller, hand-picked charter operators in our network.
 The best of both worlds!